Our minimum requirement is a 2.1 degree in biochemical sciences, genetics or another science-based degree.

 Applicants who do not meet the academic requirements listed but who have substantial relevant industry experience may exceptionally be admitted following completion of a ‘Special Qualifying Exam’ (SQE)

 Months of entry

-This course provides a broad grounding in human genetics, with the emphasis on the molecular aspects of human genetics, particularly in relation to human disease.
+This course will provide you with a broad theoretical and applied grounding in human genetics, with the emphasis on the molecular aspects of human genetics, particularly in relation to human disease.

-It is aimed mainly at science graduates who seek research careers in areas such as fundamental human molecular genetics, genetic factors in human health and disease, or molecular and cytogenetic approaches to diagnosis.
+It is ideal for science graduates seeking research careers in areas such as human molecular genetics, the genetics of human health and disease, or molecular and cytogenetic approaches to diagnosis.